Skip to main content

 * Note:

-• Payment of top-ups will occur annually for the duration of the award.
-Thereafter, the student will revert back to the appropriate base graduate student funding package amount.
+• Payment of top-ups will occur annually for the duration of the award and the student will revert back to the appropriate base graduate student funding package amount thereafter.

-• Top-up eligibility excludes University of Toronto Fellowship (i.e., UofT Open), Doctoral Completion Awards, travel awards, and bursaries.
+• Top-up eligibility excludes University of Toronto Fellowship (e.g., UTF Open), Doctoral Completion Awards, Temerty Faculty of Medicine Entrance Scholarship, GSS funds, travel awards, and bursaries.

 Ontario Student Opportunity Trust Funds (OSOTF) Awards